TomasHubelbauer/asp-pdf/readme.md

 `dotnet watch run`

 See the `Index` Home controller action for a full example.
+Headers and footers seem to need to be done on per-page basis.

-## Chrome
+## Chromium

 https://www.nuget.org/packages/GoogleChrome

 `chrome --headless --print-to-pdf="render.pdf" file://`

 See the `Privacy` Home controller action for a full example.

-## To-Do

-### Figure out how to do repeating header and footer on every page in HTML

-Doesn't seem to be supported as of today?
+Headers and footers seem to need to be done on per-page basis using CSS.